nimroddanielmaayan/understanding-typescript/notes.md

 - This project is based on the Udemy course `Understanding Typescript`

+- At it's core, `TS` is all about setting patterns and predicting outcomes

 - `TS` is never executed directly.
 Only `JS` is executed, so `TS` must be compiled to `JS` to be executed